-Jewelweed is most commonly known for its antipruritic use in the treatment of poison ivy rash.
-It has also been used as an agent to promote blood flow, for postchildbirth and joint pain, bruises and swelling, and as an antidote to fish poisoning.
-However, there is no clinical information available to support its use for any indication.
+Jewelweed is most commonly known for its use in the topical treatment of poison ivy rash due to its antipruritic properties.
+Various plant parts have traditionally been used orally to promote blood flow, to relieve postchildbirth and joint pain, to treat bruises and swelling, and as an antidote to fish poisoning.
+However, there is no clinical information available to support use of jewelweed for any indication.

 Crushed jewelweed has been used as a topical salve for poison ivy; however, no specific dose has been determined in clinical trials.

 Contraindications have not been identified.